Best Drum Sets Under $2000

 It’s equipped with the TD-17 sound module which has 50 preset drum kits and 310 drum and percussion sounds.
 This is enough sounds to cover a huge spectrum of musical styles and situations.
 Add to that the fact that you can import your own sounds via an SD card, this kit is highly versatile.

 The best part about the kit is the mesh pads.
 You can tune them to deliver a custom stick response that is comfortable for you.
 The KD-10 kick pad is really stable, allowing you to play hard and fast kick patterns without worrying about it moving.
-The hi-hat mounts to a regular hi-hat stand, something that most electronic kits don’t incorporate.
+The cymbals are great The hi-hat mounts to a regular hi-hat stand, something that most electronic kits don’t incorporate.

 The sound module gives you serious control over every sound.
 You can change reverb, EQ, and compression for every pad as well as change the strainer tension and snare buzz for the snare pad.